thoughtbot/superglue/docs/rails.md

 ```

-{% hint style="info" %}
-When using `data-bz-visit`, all flash in Breezy's redux state will be cleared before the request.
+?> When using `data-bz-visit`, all flash in Breezy's redux state will be cleared before the request.
-{% endhint %}

-{% hint style="info" %}
-When using `data-bz-remote`, the recieved flash will be merged with the current page's flash.
+?> When using `data-bz-remote`, the recieved flash will be merged with the current page's flash.
-{% endhint %}

 ## `redirect_back_with_bzq`